Before Roy Moore’s sexual assault allegations came to light, the Republican senate candidate was already a polarizing figure.

-Called the “Ayatollah of Alabama” by critics who believe he too closely marries his political and judicial responsibilities with his religious beliefs, Judge Roy Moore emerged as the leader of the Republicans vying for the Senate seat.
+Called the “Ayatollah of Alabama” by critics who believe he too closely marries his political and judicial responsibilities with his religious beliefs, Judge Roy Moore emerged as the leader of the Republicans vying for the open Senate seat.
 In a special primary election earlier this year, Moore defeated incumbent Sen. Luther Strange who was tapped to fill the position when then-Sen. Jeff Sessions became the U.S. attorney general.

 Moore’s political past is mired in controversy, which he used to his advantage during the primary election.
 He was twice removed from Alabama’s Supreme Court.
 The first time, he was dismissed when he refused to move a boulder-sized Ten Commandments monument from the statehouse; he was permanently suspended in 2016 after he instructed probate judges to deny marriage licenses to same-sex couples.

 The Supreme Court incidents worked in his favor given that Alabamians are generally very conservative and religious, Taylor said.
 And his refusal to bend to the federal government is in line with a “tradition” set in the state by the former longtime pro-segregationist Gov. George Wallace, he said.

 “He’s very outspoken in a variety of ways,” Taylor said of Moore.
 “He’s a little more reflective of those more populist candidates we’ve seen of late, including the president.”

 Prior to the election, Taylor thought it possible that voters in the deep red state of Alabama could look the other way.